-The an ancient configuration of three large stones, one balanced on top of the other two, is located in a natural amphitheater on a heather-covered moorland called Craigmaddie Muir about a mile due north (and slightly east) of the parish of Baldernock.
+The ancient configuration of three large stones, one balanced on top of the other two, is located in a natural amphitheater on a heather-covered moorland called Craigmaddie Muir about a mile due north (and slightly east) of the parish of Baldernock.

 As well as many carved graffiti signatures by Victorian tourists, the rocks bear at least eight carved ‘green man’ faces that are believed to be extremely old.
-There is said to be a drain on top of the stone, through which spilt blood would have been channelled.
+There is said to be a drain on top of the stone, through which spilled blood would have been channeled.
 The site was once surrounded by a circle of yew trees, and the hallucinogenic variety of mushrooms grow in the vicinity to this day (all these being Druidic clues).